cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Ciphersuites {#ciphersuites}

-A ciphersuite (also referred as 'suite' in this document) for the protocol wraps the functionality required for the protocol to take place.
+A ciphersuite (also referred to as 'suite' in this document) for the protocol wraps the functionality required for the protocol to take place.
 This ciphersuite should be available to both the client and server, and agreement on the specific instantiation is assumed throughout.
 A ciphersuite contains